-Implied consent and express consent: what's the difference?
+Expressed consent and implied consent: what's the difference?

-Implied consent and express consent are two different forms of consent you can collect in order to be able to communicate electronically with someone.
+Expressed consent and implied consent are two different forms of consent you can collect in order to be able to communicate electronically with someone.

 Canada’s Anti-Spam Legislation (CASL) states you are not allowed to pre-check a consent box on a signup form.
 This is to ensure that consent is expressly granted by the customer and not assumed by the business.
 For example, if you are creating an online signup form, you cannot default the checkbox to be pre-checked on an item such as "I agree to receive emails from Company XYZ."
 The customer must decide to check the box on their own.